 There are several steps to the process.
 First, download or print out form FIS 1057 Application for Permission to Merge a Credit Union with Another Credit Union.
 You should also read Section 371of the Michigan Credit Union Act regarding mergers.

-Merging a state-chartered credit union into a state-chartered credit union from a different state can be very complicated due to possible differences in state laws, and you should call our office to discuss the matter.
+Merging a state-chartered credit union into a state-chartered credit union from a different state can be very complicated due to possible differences in state laws, and you should contact OCU to discuss the matter.

-The merger application should be filed with our office as soon as possible so that it may be analyzed and a decision reached prior to the proposed merger date.
+The merger application should be filed with OCU in a timely manner so that it may be analyzed and a decision reached prior to the proposed merger date.
 A minimum of 45 days should be allowed.
-You should be careful to include all the needed items in the merger package, as additional requests from our office will delay the process.
+It is important to include all the required items in the merger package, as additional requests from OCU will delay the process.

-After the merger has taken place, the surviving credit union must supply written notification of the completion of the merger and submit a balance sheet reflecting the combined credit union's financial condition as of the merger date.
-After our office receives the combined balance sheet, a final Certificate of Merger will be issued.
+After the merger has taken place, the surviving credit union must supply written notification of the completion of the merger, a balance sheet reflecting the combined credit union's financial condition as of the merger date and a completed copy of the NCUA profile.
+After OCU receives the combined balance sheet, a final Certificate of Merger will be issued.
 At this time, the surviving credit union should also request modification of Article III of its bylaws to reflect the addition of the merged credit union's field of membership, if necessary.

-A request for a name change should be sent to our office.
+A request for a name change should be sent to OCU.
 Sometimes a change in field of membership requires a name change if the old name would no longer accurately reflect the new field of membership.
 It is the responsibility of the credit union's management to ensure their new name is not copyrighted, trademarked or otherwise in use or protected.
-OFIR will do a preliminary review for any conflicts, and we will alert you to any potential problems we find.
-However, by granting permission for the use of a name, OFIR is not guaranteeing immunity from future civil action.
+OCU will do a preliminary review for any conflicts, and we will alert you to any potential problems we find.
+However, by granting permission for the use of a name, OCU is not guaranteeing immunity from future civil action.
 You should discuss potential name changes with your legal counsel.

 As of the effective date, the new title must be used on all signage, forms, documents, letterheads, checks and other material issued by or identifying the credit union.
 Your depository bank, bonding company and other creditors should also be advised of the name change.

-In most cases, the board must pass a resolution changing the number of directors and then send OFIR a copy.
-OFIR will then send a letter indicating that we have updated your bylaws.
+In most cases, the board must pass a resolution changing the number of directors and then send OCU a copy.
+OCU will then send a letter indicating that we have updated your bylaws.

 The answers provided are not meant to be a substitute for legal advice.